Pros And Cons Of Electric Scooter Transportation

 Electric scooters are very quiet.
 Our roads are filled with loud vehicles which are a nuisance to many people.
 Electric scooters help to reduce this noise pollution on our roads.

 7. Easier parking

 You can park your electric scooter anywhere you want.
 They take up very little space.
 How many times have you had to park your car somewhere just to pick up something in a shop but can’t find a parking spot?
 With an electric scooter you need not worry as you just require a small space to park or you can just carry it instead.

 Electric scooters are easier to maintain than motor vehicles.
 Their design is not as complicated as a car – you only have three major parts to take into consideration and they are the motor, the battery and the controller.

 9. Usable everywhere

-Electric scooters can be used pretty much everywhere.
+Electric scooters can be used pretty much everywhere and are a good option for commuters who need to travel a short distance quickly.
 There are some places that a car cannot go but the scooter can.
 With a scooter its easier to take short cut routes and save time.
 Studies have shown that an electric scooter can get you to your destination over 20% quicker than an ordinary pedal bike.

 1. Not good for fitness

 Electric scooters require very little effort when riding them.
 You can simply use it to ride anywhere, even the shop just a few blocks away.
 It’s not going to give you the kind of workout you’d get from pedalling a bike or walking.
 Although it will get you there faster, so it’s not all bad!